Andy Beshear: Environment

-Beshear believes the scientific consensus on climate change.
+Beshear accepts the scientific consensus on climate change.
 In 2019, he said he wanted to create more clean energy jobs to employ those who lose their jobs in the coal industry and to expand clean coal technology in Kentucky.

 Gambling

 Beshear supports legalizing casino gambling, sports betting, fantasy sports betting, and online poker betting in Kentucky.
 Beshear proclaimed March 2020 Responsible Gambling Awareness Month in Kentucky.
+On March 31, 2023, Beshear signed House Bill 551 into law, legalizing sports betting in Kentucky.

 Gun rights

 Beshear said he would not support an assault weapons ban.
 He said he would instead support a red flag law authorizing courts to allow police to temporarily confiscate firearms from people a judge deemed a danger to themselves or others.
+In March 2023, Beshear allowed a bill that would bar state police from enforcing federal gun regulations to become law without his signature.

+On April 10, 2023, a personal friend of Beshear's was killed by gunfire in the Louisville bank shooting.

 Health care

 Beshear supports Kentucky's Medicaid expansion, which provides affordable health care to over 500,000 Kentuckians, including anyone with a preexisting condition.
 He criticized Bevin for trying to roll back the state's Medicaid expansion (which ultimately failed).
 As attorney general and governor, Beshear expressed support for the Affordable Care Act and criticized efforts to strike the law down in the courts.
 On October 5, 2020, he announced the relaunch and expansion of kynect, the state health insurance marketplace that was started in 2013 during Steve Beshear's term as governor and dismantled by Bevin in 2017.

+Beshear also said that he believes healthcare is a "human right".